jbostoen/iTop-custom-extensions/web/extensions/jb-crab/readme.md

 There's also a (currently) standalone script to import that data into iTop, so you can link Crab Addresses to certain classes.

 ## Important notes
+* This extension requires jb-geom-pro.
-* This extension requires jb-geom.
+* This extension requires php-cURL
 * The cron job may disturb other cron jobs, since it runs for a long time because it downloads a large file and processes the dataset.
 Schedule at night.

 ## Cookbook